openstack/openstack-manuals/doc/config-reference/source/tables/neutron-l3_agent.rst

      - Description
    * - **[DEFAULT]**
      -
-   * - ``agent_mode`` = ``legacy``
-     - (String) The working mode for the agent.
-Allowed modes are: 'legacy' - this preserves the existing behavior where the L3 agent is deployed on a centralized networking node to provide L3 services like DNAT, and SNAT.
-Use this mode if you do not want to adopt DVR. 'dvr' - this mode enables DVR functionality and must be used for an L3 agent that runs on a compute host. 'dvr_snat' - this enables centralized SNAT support in conjunction with DVR.
-This mode must be used for an L3 agent running on a centralized node (or in single-host deployments, e.g. devstack)
-   * - ``enable_metadata_proxy`` = ``True``
-     - (Boolean) Allow running metadata proxy.
    * - ``enable_snat_by_default`` = ``True``
      - (Boolean) Define the default value of enable_snat if not provided in external_gateway_info.
-   * - ``external_ingress_mark`` = ``0x2``
-     - (String) Iptables mangle mark used to mark ingress from external network.
-This mark will be masked with 0xffff so that only the lower 16 bits will be used.
-   * - ``external_network_bridge`` = ``br-ex``
+   * - ``external_network_bridge`` =
      - (String) DEPRECATED: Name of bridge used for external network traffic.
-This should be set to an empty value for the Linux Bridge.
-When this parameter is set, each L3 agent can be associated with no more than one external network.
-This option is deprecated and will be removed in the M release.
+When this parameter is set, the L3 agent will plug an interface directly into an external bridge which will not allow any wiring by the L2 agent.
+Using this will result in incorrect port statuses.
+This option is deprecated and will be removed in Ocata.
-   * - ``gateway_external_network_id`` =
-     - (String) When external_network_bridge is set, each L3 agent can be associated with no more than one external network.
-This value should be set to the UUID of that external network.
-To allow L3 agent support multiple external networks, both the external_network_bridge and gateway_external_network_id must be left empty.
    * - ``ha_confs_path`` = ``$state_path/ha_confs``
      - (String) Location to store keepalived/conntrackd config files
    * - ``ha_vrrp_advert_int`` = ``2``